---Advertisement---

 • Store unripe papaya at room temperature

-• Store ripe papaya in refrigerator for 2–3 days
+• Store ripe papaya in refrigerator (2–3 days)

 • Cut papaya → store in airtight container